Sandysmile/Car-Prediction/Read me.md

 # Next Step

 1. Data Collection and Cleaning: Reduced the dataset from 400,000 to less than 200,000 records by eliminating extensive missing values to enhance model performance.

 2. Feature Removal: This might cause the model overfitting issue.
 More business research could help.

 3. Market Demand and Economic Factors: Plans to integrate market demand and economic data aim to refine valuations by including demand-supply dynamics.

 4. Computational Limitations: Limited computational resources curtailed extensive model testing; utilized Lasso and polynomial features.

-5. Feature Selection and Model Expansion: The initial categorization of cars into five price groups underperformed; future models will focus on granular feature selection and robust data sources to boost accuracy
+5. Feature Selection and Model Expansion: The initial categorization of cars into five price groups underperformed; future models will focus on granular feature selection and robust data sources to boost accuracy.